Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Discussion

-Performing photobleaching FRET experiments, we have been able to discriminate between this two possibilities.
-The absence of recovery in the fluorescence of RAE-1 molecules when the Cy-5 molecules are bleached clearly shows that RAE-1-GFP molecules are totally excluded from pDNA domains induced by electropermeabilization.
-On the other end, as previously described \cite{Esc11}, no recovery occurs neither for pDNA fluorescence, showing that the pDNA domains are highly immobile.
-This results is in favor of a pDNA aggregate that exclude some of the membrane components, if not all, to its periphery, at least in the outer leaflet of the plasma membrane.
+Photobleaching FRET experiments have been performed in order to discriminate between this two possibilities.
+The absence of recovery in the fluorescence of Rae-1 proteins when the Cy-3 molecules are bleached clearly shows that eGFP-Rae-1 proteins are totally excluded from pDNA clusters induced by electropermeabilization.
+On the other hand, no recovery occurs for pDNA fluorescence, confirming that the pDNA clusters are highly immobile, as previously described \citep{Esc11}.
+This results is in favor of a pDNA aggregate that exclude some of the membrane components, if not all, to its periphery.